ga4gh-beacon/beacon-v2/docs/filters.md

 	In this case general filter defaults apply (e.g. `{ "includeDescendantTerms": true }`).
 Generally, use of filters other than CURIE values for filter ids is discouraged.

+!!!
+Attention "List Parameters in GET Requests"

+	Since the direct interpretation of list parameters in queries is not supported by some server environments (e.g. PHP, GO…), list parameters such as `start` and `end` should be provided as **comma-concatenated** strings when using them in GET requests.

 ### CURIE based filters query (type "OntologyFilters")

 !!! note "Hierarchical term expansion"